imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 This page has following two sections

   * **Project information**: Detail about the sequencing run and project
-  * **Fastq read qc**: A table of lane level qc reports, for the run
+  * **Fastq read QC**: A table of lane level qc reports, for the run

-### Lane level qc reports
+### Lane level QC reports
-This table of qc report for a specific run lists following information
+This table of QC report for a specific run lists following information

   * **LaneID**: Flowcell lane information
   * **Index_Length**: Count of index bases